“I would love for my husband to do it as he works so hard & has made so many sacrifices, he deserves it.”

 Forgive me travel gods, for I have sinned.
 I’m a travel writer and it’s been an eternity since my last confession.
 Perhaps after these 10 confessions, absolution will be granted.

 1. Press trips are really hard work.
 Press trips, also known as famils or familiarisations, aren’t holidays.
-I think of them as boot camp for travellers, except I’m expected to produce engaging copy on top of a …
+I think of them as boot camp for travellers, except I’m expected to produce engaging copy on top of a gruelling itinerary.
+Throw in a foreign language, strange food, a distinct lack of …

 filed05 Sep 2016 fromCarmen Jenner

 Even in this day and age of DIY renovators, when most of us have a plumbing or electrical issue we hire a professional.
 Sure, we could Youtube it or find a handy friend to help out but it’s often a false economy, usually with costly and inconvenient consequences.
-So why would you let someone who doesn’t write for a living write about your …
+So why would you let someone who doesn’t write for a living write about your valuable brand?
+Doesn’t it make better business sense to hire a professional freelance content writer to …

 filed30 Jun 2016 fromCarmen Jenner